order & chaos

 The book of Genesis begins with an account of the Creation of the world that contains many significant theological realities upon which the Christian notion of salvation is built—including the relationship between order and chaos.
 This important foundation is highlighted by the author of the Gospel According to John, who opens the prologue to his work (NABRE) with the same phrase as the opening to the Old Testament: “In the beginning … .”

 In the account of Creation found in the first chapter of the book of Genesis, in the beginning there is a formless void.
 The Hebrew word used to describe this void is בֹּהוּ (bohuw), which means “emptiness.”
 The Septuagint renders this as ἀόρατος (aoratos), a Greek word that means “unseen” or “invisible.”
-Elsewhere, Greek literature describes the original state of the universe with the word χάος (chaos), a word that has come into English usage to describe complete disorder and confusion.
+Elsewhere, Greek literature describes the original state of the universe with χάος (chaos), a word that has come into English usage to describe complete disorder and confusion.

 From this chaos, God creates the universe though several statements in which he speaks the world into being.
 The first of these, “let there be light,” commonly is referenced in its Latin translation, fiat lux.
 From there, God goes on to speak all of Creation into being.